ttadesusi/Data-Science-Professional-Certificate/README.md

 <img src="https://i.imgur.com/YCFnjvg.png" alt="Smiley face" height="300" width="600">

 This will help me to kickstart my Career in Data Science.
-At the end of this specialization, i am expected to acquire knowledge and skills in Python & SQL, able to analyze & visualize data, and build machine learning models.
+At the end of this specialization, I am expected to acquire knowledge and skills in Python & SQL and able to analyze & visualize data, and build machine learning models.

 Tools: Jupyter / JupyterLab, Zeppelin notebooks, R Studio, Git / Github, and Watson Studio